There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 They don't care about anybody.

-Especially when there's a mic open that he doesn't know.
+Look at Obama, if people will just listen, well, tell us what he really thinks, especially when there's a mic open that he doesn't know.

-And when there was a mic open and he didn't know is when he said he didn't really mind that the price got up to four bucks.
+And when there was a mic open and he didn't know, is when he said he didn't really mind that the price got up to four bucks.

-He's a little alarmed at how fast it happened, but he's not alarmed by and this fits right into their plan.
+He's a little alarmed at how fast it happened, but he's not alarmed by it.

 They don't care about any of this.

-and what was that?
+What was that?

-We got a new energy program in the works here.
+We've got a new energy program in the works here.

 Yeah, 20 years, it might produce something commensurate with the energy needs that we have today.

-That's just I'm glad you heard it.
+That's just, well, I'm glad you heard it.

 I'm glad you heard from the horse's mouth.

-They see treat you like an idiot.
+They say, treat you like an idiot.

-Well, where is she gonna go?
+Well, where's she going to go?

 No, they're doubling down on this.